 New publications with the highest sales potential are issued in three formats simultaneously: paper, e-book and audiobook.
-Most publishers have adopted the principle that all new publications are issued as e-books (as long as the licence allows for it, and not including illustrated publications), whereas on average one in twelve titles is also issued as an audiobook.
+Most publishers have adopted the principle that all new publications are issued as e-books (as long as the licence allows for it, and not including illustrated publications), whereas on average 1 in 12 titles is also issued as an audiobook.

-The estimated value of e-book sales in 2019 totalled 163.8 mln zlotys, representing growth of 20 per cent compared with 2017.
+The estimated value of e-book sales in 2020 totalled 216 mln zlotys, representing growth of 32 per cent compared with 2019.
 Thus the sector maintained its two-figure growth trend.
-Publishing houses recording the highest value for digital product sales noted a rise in income of almost 15-18 per cent.
-Meanwhile, the rate of sales growth expressed as the number of units sold is estimated at 16.5 per cent.
-The relationship between the number of units sold and the value of sales may indicate a minimal fall in the price of e-books.
+Publishing houses recording the highest value for digital product sales noted a rise in income of even 200 per cent.